aldaris/opensso/products/j2eeagents/weblogic/v10/sampleapp/readme.txt

 1. UUID to principal mapping in agent's configuration:

-    By default, the installation assumes that the Access Manager product was under default realm "dc=opensso,dc=java,dc=net".
+    By default, the installation assumes that the Federated Access Manager product was under default realm "dc=opensso,dc=java,dc=net".
 If the realm for the deployment scenario is different from the default root suffix, the Universal Id (UUID) for the role/principal mappings should be changed accordingly.
 The